vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 We were able to successfully visualize a 1000 by 1000 grid with 1000 routes.
-To give you a scale of how big this is, if we were to print it out, it will take a 144 in x 144 in paper.
+To give you a scale of how big this is, if we were to print it out, it will require a 144 in x 144 in paper.
 It took less than 10 seconds and consumed 256 MB of memory on Google Chrome on a 2010 MacBook Pro with a 2.53 GHz Core i5 processor with 8 GB of RAM.
 In summary, we thought that performance was decent for what we needed to do.
 And it did not demand too much from the student's computer.

+One student found the tool useful enough to leave the following
+feedback:

+> BTW, congrats for the visualizer.
+I remember when I studied CS more
+> than 10 years ago and I was taught the A\* algorithm on paper [a
+> routing algorithm] and with a single small example on the blackboard.
+> Learning is a lot better implementing it and trying it, and your
+> visualizer certainly helps a lot.
+This way of learning is fun, the
+> other method was boooring [sic].
+Good job guys!

 You can see the tool in action in the video below: